VicTheM/matlab_coding_competition/README.md

 > Create a pull request on github for me to merge the code with the main branch

 > [!NOTE]
-> If you want to see other people code that has not been merged to the main branch, checkout their own branch on github. if you don't understand ask google
+> If you want to see other people code that has not been merged to the main branch, checkout their own branch on github. if you don't understand ask google<br>
 > To run and test other people app, run the installation file (the one ending with .mlappinstall) on matlab.
-You can do this by clicking the `install package` on the top left corner of matlab window
+You can do this by clicking the `install package` on the top left corner of matlab window<br>
-> To make your app installable, package it by clicking the `package app` on the top left corner of the screen.
+> To make your app installable, package it by clicking the `package app` on the top left corner of the screen.<br>

 ### Folder structure